SABS-R3/software-engineering-day2/_episodes/04-functional-python.md

 ~~~
 {: .output}

-Since the list comprehension produces an actual list, whereas the generator comprehension doesn't produce any values until they are required, we also see a large difference in memory use between the two:
+Since the list comprehension produces an actual list, whereas the generator comprehension doesn't produce any values until they are required, we also see a large difference in memory use between the two.

 ~~~
 %load_ext memory_profiler